yorickpeterse/yorickpeterse.com/content/index.md

 yorickpeterse@gmail.com.
 Other keys registered on my name are no longer in use.

-The source code of this website can be found on [Github][source] and is licensed under the MIT license (a copy of this license can be found in the repository).
+The source code of this website can be found on [Github][source] and is licensed under the Mozilla Public License 2.0 (a copy of this license can be found in the repository).
 The articles published on this website are licensed under a [Creative Commons][cc] license unless stated otherwise.

 [ramaze]: http://ramaze.net/